Pikachu211/pika_waypoint/README.md

 # pika_waypoint
 Simple script that allows u to change color of waypoint

+HOW TO INSTALL?
+1. add folder "pika_waypoint" into your resources folder
+2. type "ensure pika_waypoint" into your CFG file.

 HOW TO ADD NEW COLORS???
 1. Go to 'waypoint.lua'
 2. Make new line and copy paste this